Woman dies and three injured as HGV hits house in Brierley, South Yorkshire

 Police said four arrests were made after a female pedestrian in her 50s was hit by the vehicle, previously reported as stolen, before it hit two parked cars and ploughed in to the house on Park View, Brierley.

-The HGV was being followed an unmarked police vehicle just before the crash, South Yorkshire Police confirmed.
+The HGV was being followed by a police vehicle just before the crash, South Yorkshire Police confirmed.

 A referral has been made to the Independent Office for Police Conduct (IOPC).